rajprateek25/digital-design-and-fabrication/lab-6-laser-cut/README.md

 </div>

-### 2. The Physical Plot Twist

-The laser head fired up beautifully, dancing across the substrate to etch out my poetry handle via rastering.
-However, because of my initial font choice (V1), it only engraved faint, hollow text outlines.
-Worse, when it transitioned to the outer cutting path, nothing happened.
-The laser head sat completely stationary.
-The vector commands simply refused to execute.
-I frantically resent the vector job multiple times, but the subsystem was completely unresponsive, trapped in a communication freeze.
+Since for the first attempt, I chose a font with hollow outlines, the text looked amazing with sparkling edges over a transparent material.
+Whne the front-side finished printing, the machine stood still and did not continue to the outer vector path.
+I wasn't sure what the problem is - the tutor suggested to resend the print command but even after doing so, the vector operation did not resume.

 <div align="center">
   <video src= "https://github.com/user-attachments/assets/9a059c66-7202-451f-ae9d-fb0ae23bea59" controls autoplay muted loop style="max-width: 100%;"> </video>
 </div>

-### 3. Enter the Interrupters & Spatial Drift

-To clear out the stuck print spooler memory, I power-cycled both the physical Epilog machine and the control PC.
-But while everything was rebooting, disaster struck: a group of eager students swooped in, placed their own material on the bed, and ran a quick job.
-In the chaos, the machine completely lost my absolute reference homing point.

-When I finally got back on the terminal, reset my material focus thickness manually to $3.18\text{ mm}$ to ensure depth penetration, and pushed the independent vector job through, the driver suffered a major coordinate panic.
-It initialized completely shifted, slicing directly across my design and turning my clear poetic card into a fractured plastic puzzle piece.

-> 💡 **Hard-Learned Lesson:** Power-cycling a machine mid-project without re-homing the absolute coordinates—especially when other users hijack the bed state—guarantees catastrophic spatial drifting.
->
->

-Furthermore, holding the ruined clear plate up to the light revealed a fundamental product design flaw: transparent acrylic is an absolute nightmare for double-sided business cards.
-Looking at the front face made the high-density QR code engraving on the back side a completely illegible, overlapping visual mess.
+The tutor then suggested to power-cycle the Computer and the laser printer.
+But, before the machines booted and became available, another student removed my acrylic board and placed their own to run their print job.
+After they finished, I got the control of the machine back and placed my material for cutting.
+This time the vector command worked but it cut right through my design and hence led to the first failure.

+Furthermore, after this accident, I also realised that I had erred in choosing of material - the transparent acrylic looked beautiful with the front-side printed but if the back-side with QR code had also been printed, both these designs would have superimposed making it look like a squiggle.

 <div align="center">
   <img src="media/attempt 1 output.jpg" height="600">